faizaanalibaig/yolov8_custom_object_detection/HLD_Document.md

 Model Training:

-Training involves importing the YOLO model from Ultralytics, initializing the medium-sized model, and initiating the training process.
-Post-training, the best and worst models are saved within the weights folder and the path will be like this --> 'run/detect/train/weights'.
-Model validation employs the best-saved model, which is used for predicting unseen images.
+The training process involves initializing the YOLO model from Ultralytics, specifically selecting the medium-sized variant.
+After initializing the model, training is initiated using the custom dataset.
+The notebook code provides clear steps for installing Ultralytics and importing the YOLO model.
+The training routine is customizable, allowing users to experiment with different parameters and augmentations for optimal performance.
+The resulting models, both the best and worst, are saved within the 'run/detect/train/weights' directory.
+To ensure model reliability, validation is conducted using the best-saved model, providing insights into its performance on unseen data.
+This documentation outlines a user-friendly approach to model training, enabling reproducibility and further experimentation.

 GPU Acceleration: